sait-lab/learn-git/git-branching.md

 ![remote-branches-1](./git-branching.assets/remote-branches-1.png)

 If you do some work on your local `main` branch, and, in the meantime, someone else pushes to `github.com` and updates its `main` branch, then your histories move forward differently.
 Also, as long as you stay out of contact with your `origin` server, your `origin/main` pointer doesn't move.

+> [!NOTE]
+>
+> You can simulate someone else pushing code to remote `main` branch by modifying code on GitHub's web page.

  ![remote-and-local-commits](./git-branching.assets/remote-and-local-commits.png)